-The basic preparation for professional nursing requires more than success on examinations and written papers and the satisfactory performance of clinical skills.
-The Department emphasizes professional behavior as well as intellectual and clinical skills.
-All participants in the program are expected to be respectful of peers, staff, faculty and clients.
-This is in keeping with the philosophy and goals of the program.
-Professional conduct is to be reflected in classroom activities, clinical practice, dress, language, and in all interactions with others.
-Observations or reports of unprofessional behavior by nursing students should be directed to the Student Affairs Committee, the Director of the graduate program and possibly to the Dean of Students for consideration of action.
+Professional nursing preparation extends beyond academic success and competent clinical performance.
+The Department places equal importance on professional behavior, alongside intellectual and clinical skills.
+All participants in the program are expected to demonstrate respect toward peers, staff, faculty, and clients, in alignment with the program's philosophy and goals.
+Professional conduct should be evident in classroom settings, clinical practice, attire, language, and all interpersonal interactions.
+Any observations or reports of unprofessional behavior by nursing students should be submitted to the Student Affairs Committee, the Director of the Graduate Program, and, when appropriate, the Dean of Students for review and potential action.